neutron-org/neutron-docs/docs/tutorials/cosmwasm-icq.md

 Here we discover that chain uses [`v16.0.0-rc2-testnet` version](https://github.com/osmosis-labs/testnets/tree/main/testnets/osmo-test-5#details).
 As we can see this version of osmosis uses [custom patched wasmd module](https://github.com/osmosis-labs/osmosis/blob/v16.0.0-rc2-testnet/go.mod#L320).

 Now that we have found [this wasmd module](https://github.com/osmosis-labs/wasmd/tree/v0.31.0-osmo-v16), let's understand how the cosmos-sdk stores data.
-To simplify: Cosmos SDK [store](https://docs.cosmos.network/main/core/store) keeps data as a nested tree of bytes.
-That means that you can fetch list of elements from a given prefix and a concrete element if you concatenate prefix with the element key.
+To simplify: Cosmos SDK [store](https://docs.cosmos.network/main/core/store) keeps data as a self-balancing tree where key is an array of bytes.
+In that tree you can fetch list of elements that share a common prefix and a concrete element if you concatenate prefix with the element key.
-Usually we'll look into [keeper.go](https://github.com/osmosis-labs/wasmd/blob/v0.31.0-osmo-v16/x/wasm/keeper/keeper.go) to see where and what kind of data it keeps in a store.
+Usually we'll look into [keeper.go](https://github.com/osmosis-labs/wasmd/blob/v0.31.0-osmo-v16/x/wasm/keeper/keeper.go) and other files in the `keeper` package to see where and what kind of data it keeps in a store.
-Let's say we understood that we want to fetch contract info data.
+Let's say we want to fetch contract info data.
 If you look for where contract info is being set, you'll find the store.Set [here](https://github.com/osmosis-labs/wasmd/blob/v0.31.0-osmo-v16/x/wasm/keeper/keeper.go#L749), that sets the contract info under the key `types.GetContractAddressKey(contractAddress)`.
-This function is imported using the keys file.
-That file is common for storing all key creation helpers.
-It's common location is [/x/modulename/types/keys.go](https://github.com/osmosis-labs/wasmd/blob/v0.31.0-osmo-v16/x/wasm/types/keys.go).
+This function is imported using the keys file and it is a common place for storing all key creation helpers.
+It's usually placed at [/x/modulename/types/keys.go](https://github.com/osmosis-labs/wasmd/blob/v0.31.0-osmo-v16/x/wasm/types/keys.go).
 As we can see the key in store is simply [concatenation of ContractKeyPrefix ([]byte{0x02}) and address of the contract that you want to query](https://github.com/osmosis-labs/wasmd/blob/master/x/wasm/types/keys.go#L48).

 Now that we now how to create the key, we can rebuild it's creation using rust in cosmwasm: